kristinemlarson/gnssIR_API/README.md

 ## Inputs
 There are three required inputs:

-station name, year, and day of year.
+* station name (4 characters, lower case), year, and day of year.

-To try it out, make sure the script is executable and type (for example):
+For instructions, make sure the script is executable and type its name:
+* ./gnssIR_api

+An easy example (for a good reflection site in New Mexico):

 * ./gnssIR_api p038 2019 152

-The rest of the inputs are optional, but can be set if you have a preference:
+The rest of the inputs to the script are optional, but can be set if you have a preference:

 *   -e1 and -e2 for elevation angles in degrees (defaults are 5 and 25)
 *   -azim1 and -azim2 are azimuth angles in degrees (defaults are 0 and 360)